abettucci/data_structures_subject/README.md

 # EstructurasDeDatos

-Practical works and exams from Data structures and programming subject from college.
+Practical works and exams from Data structures and programming subject from university.